Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory: Operad in conformally flat geometry

 is a bounded operator in the above sense. \end{enumerate} \end{dfn} Let $\Hilb$ be the category of separable Hilbert spaces and bounded operators.
-In Appendix \ref{app_Hilb}, we will see that a $\CE$-algebra equipped with a Hilbert space filtration defines a $\CE$-algebra in the ind category of the category of Hilbert spaces, $\Ind(\Hilb)$.
+In Appendix \ref{app_Hilb}, we will see that a $\CE$-algebra equipped with a Hilbert space filtration defines a $\CE$-algebra in the ind-category of the category of Hilbert spaces, $\Ind$.

-\begin{rem} Given a $\CE$-algebra $V$ in $\Hilb$, by endowing it with the trivial filtration $V=H^k$ ($k \geq 0$), the algebra $V$ becomes a special case of a $\CE$-algebra admitting a Hilbert space filtration.
-Therefore, almost all of our results also hold for $\CE$-algebras in Hilbert spaces.
-From a physical point of view, one may expect natural simple $\CE$-algebras to be defined on Hilbert spaces; however, in this paper we consider $\CE$-algebras in the more flexible setting of $\Ind \Hilb$. \end{rem}

 Let $(V,\rho)$ be a $\CE$-algebra with Hilbert space filtration $V=\cup_k H^k$.

 \begin{dfn} A subspace $W \subset V$ is said to be \textbf{closed} if, for every $k \geq 0$, the intersection $W \cap H^k$ is a closed subspace with respect to the Hilbert space topology of $H^k$. \end{dfn}